hpaluch-pil/dsPIC33CH-Curiosity-Demo/README.md

 IMPORTANT NOTES:

-- MPLAB X IDE v6.05 is *broken*  - it will hang-up forewer once Slave Core project is added to Master Core project (!)
+- MPLAB X IDE v6.05 is *broken*  - it will hang-up forever once Slave Core project is added to Master Core project (!)
-- MPLAB X IDE v6.10 is even *worse* - it will not FOUND PKOB (PicKit on board) programmer/debugger (really!!!).
+- MPLAB X IDE v6.10 is even *worse* - it will not find PKOB (PicKit on board) programmer/debugger (really!!!).
 It is in release notes and also there:

   > https://forum.microchip.com/s/topic/a5C3l0000003kZNEAY/t390468